 After working on my high school newspaper and yearbook, I went to the University of Colorado at Boulder for a bachelor’s in news-editorial.
 I dabbled in the book publishing world for a year before I started working in the communications department at a nonprofit.
 Just three years out of college, I realized that being able to write wasn’t going to cut it professionally.
 Although I loved (and still do) the tangible, tactile nature of print publications, magazines and books in particular, the relevance and utility of digital media had become undeniable.
 To bring myself up to speed, I completed a master’s in interactive journalism at American University, graduating in May 2012.
 I worked at the Kogod School of Business at AU as the web content coordinator during most of the program, an opportunity that allowed me to utilize the skills I was learning in the classroom in my daily work.
 All in all, it was a great experience that imparted a great deal more than just a new skill set.
-Where I used to tread lightly — new media, blogging, mobile — I now dive into with enthusiasm each day.
-I can happily say that I don’t fear the journalism of the future, but stand ready to embrace it, whatever it may be.
+Where I used to tread lightly — coding, Instagram, mobile — I now dive into with enthusiasm each day.
+I can happily say that I don’t fear the journalism of the future, but stand ready to embrace it, whatever it may become.